Symmetry in complex unit gain graphs and their spectra: Constructions

-Let $z=\exp(i\pi/5)$.
-Then $M$ contains $628$ nine-cycles with real part $-\frac12(\sqrt{3}~\im z+\re{z})$ and only 620 with real part $\frac12(\sqrt{3}~\im z+\re{z})$.
-It follows by Corollary \ref{cor: equal number of cycles sign-sym} that $M$ is not sign-symmetric.
-The same conclusion holds for any $z\in\T$, though the exact count may differ.
-This fairly tedious matter of counting has been verified by computer.} In fact, we may abuse the fact that the off-diagonal blocks are not Hermitian to conclude that the above construction is, in general, not sign-symmetric. \begin{theorem} Let $\Psi$ be a connected nonbipartite gain graph with $\Gamma(\Psi)$ asymmetric, denote $A=A(\Psi)$ and let $z\in\mathbb{T}\setminus\mathbb{T}_4$.
+In fact, we may abuse the fact that the off-diagonal blocks are not Hermitian to conclude that the above construction is, in general, not sign-symmetric. \begin{theorem} Let $\Psi$ be a connected non-bipartite gain graph with $\Gamma(\Psi)$ asymmetric, denote $A=A(\Psi)$ and let $z\in\mathbb{T}\setminus\{\pm 1, \pm i\}$.
 Then $\breve{\Psi}$, defined by $M:=A(\breve{\Psi})= $, is sign-symmetric if and only if $\Psi$ is switching equivalent to a signed graph. \end{theorem} \begin{proof} Suppose that $\Psi$ is switching equivalent to a signed graph.
 Then, w.l.o.g., it may switched such that the entries of $A(\Psi)$ are all real.
 Let $P= $ and $X= $.
 Then

-Since switching isomorphism classes are by definition closed under taking the converse, this shows that $M\sim -M.$ Note that taking the transpose only affects the diagonal entries of the off-diagonal blocks, since $A$ is strictly real and thus symmetric.
+Since switching isomorphism classes are by definition closed under taking the converse, we have that $-M^{\top}\sim -M$, and hence \eqref{eq: signed graph case} shows that $M\sim -M.$ Note that taking the transpose only affects the diagonal entries of the off-diagonal blocks, since $A$ is strictly real and thus symmetric.

 We consider the reverse implication.
-By construction, has precisely the full automorphism group generated by all of the transpositions $(v,v+n)$, with $v\in[n]$, where $n$ is the order of $\Psi$.
+By construction, (where $|A|$ is the entrywise absolute value of $A$) has precisely the full automorphism group generated by all of the transpositions $(v,v+n)$, with $v\in[n]$, where $n$ is the order of $\Psi$.
 Since a switching isomorphism from $M$ to $-M$ is an automorphism of $\Gamma(M)$, it therefore follows that the permutation matrix $P$, representing the relabeling of the vertices, is symmetric.
 That is, $P^2=I$.